-Successfully merging Rush’s four medical and nursing colleges under a new brand and web strategy required widespread trust and buy-in from faculty, staff, and administrators.
+Successfully merging Rush’s four health sciences colleges under a new brand and web strategy required widespread trust and buy-in from faculty, staff, and administrators.
 In partnership with Rush, the mStoner team conducted a comprehensive discovery process with more than 70 stakeholder interviews, student focus groups at each college, and discussions with more than 50 alumni. mStoner used the findings from this research to develop Rush University’s web strategy as well as their branding deliverables: brand pillars, elevator pitches, tone words, and marketing messages tailored to each of their audience groups.

 Nagdeman and the mStoner team then sought extensive feedback on the branding, information architecture (IA), and design.
 “We included people at all levels of the university — the president, the provost, faculty, staff, students, and alumni,” said mStoner Founder and Managing Director Voltaire Santos Miran.
 “We spent a lot of time building an active engagement with the entire university community.”

 The team hosted four presentations with individual groups as well as multiple town hall meetings to provide updates and allow people to give input.
 Nagdeman and the mStoner team also collected over 1,000 responses to a survey, out of a 10,000-person campus community.
 From the student council to the President’s cabinet, everyone had a say in the end result.

 - A clean IA structure scaled 20,000 assets down to 500, with no legacy pages left over.
 The entire site is lean, modern, and scaled to a size that the current staff can manage.

 - The site’s responsive design serves prospective students who are mobile savvy.
 “The site is beautiful on the phone as well,” said Donahue.

 - A program finder pulls prospects into specific programs with clear calls-to-action and quick facts on program length, cost, and class size.

 - The new CMS, Drupal, provides more flexibility and ownership to content editors across the university.
 Content editors can update the calendar system and faculty profiles as well.

 - A top navigation section called “The Rush Experience” communicates the university’s big differentiators, such as their prominent focus on community engagement and hands-on medical training.